devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step2.md

 ## ------------------------------------
 ## Some Quick Examples.

-In general when we purchase a new hardware like Laptops or Desktops we generally look into the cond Once you login into the machine, you might want to see the information related to hardware and operating system of that machine.
+In general when we purchase a new hardware like Laptops or Desktops we generally look into the configuration of the machine.
+So let us try to
+Once you login into the machine, you might want to see the information related to hardware and operating system of that machine.

 To check the vendor of the operating system.